 Shares of our common stock are traded on the Nasdaq Capital Market under the symbol "PZZI."
-The aggregate market value of our common stock held by non-affiliates is approximately \$44.3 million based on the closing price of such common stock on Nasdaq on May 8, 2013.
-None of our common stock offered by this prospectus has been sold during the 12 month period preceding the date of this prospectus.
+The aggregate market value of our common stock held by non-affiliates is approximately \$40.3 million based on the closing price of such common stock on Nasdaq on October 3, 2013.
+We have sold \$2.9 million of our common stock during the 12 month period preceding the date of this prospectus.